 Percentages can be used to gain valuable insight into the affects a portion has on a total.
 They’re heavily relied upon to determine and evaluate KPIs for an organization and guide operations to improve your overall business performance.

-In this example, using the SaaS Company Demo Data data source, we divide our cancelled subscriptions over our total subscriptions to calculate our churn rate.
+In this example, using the Dundersign Demo Data data source, we divide our cancelled organizations over our total organizations to calculate our churn rate.
 Churn rate is a common metric used by SaaS companies to determine how effectively they’re retaining their customers.

 First, create a query to calculate the number of customers who have not cancelled.
-To do this, count the number of subscriptions where the Payment Start Date is not null and the Cancelled Date is null.
+To do this, count the number of organizations where the Starting Paying Date is not null and the Stopped Paying Date is null.

 Now add another query to get the count of subscriptions that have cancelled.
-To achieve this, count the number of subscriptions where both the Payment Start Date and the Cancelled Date are null.
+To achieve this, count the number of organizations where both the Started Paying Date and the Stopped Paying Date are not null.